-Ever been denied an apartment because you don't have a 700 credit score?
+Ever been denied an apartment because your credit score isn't high enough?
 If your voucher covers 100% of your rent, landlords shouldn't be using your credit score against you.
 You can report that!

 Does this experience sound familiar?
 Learn how to spot, record, and report discrimination.